Operation-Hope/paper-trail/README.md

 5. `populate_industries.py` (requires donors and donations)

 **Note:** Some populate scripts require external data files or API keys.
 Check each script's requirements before running.

+**⚠️ External Data Requirements:**

+The following populate scripts require external data files that are not included in the repository (they're in `.gitignore` due to size):

+- **`populate_bills.py`** - Requires bill data files in `app/bills/` directory
+- **`populate_donors_and_donations.py`** - Requires FEC data files in `app/contributions/` directory
+- **`populate_votes.py`** - Requires vote data files in `app/votes/` directory and `app/HSall_members.json`

+**TODO:** Update these populate scripts to:
+- Provide instructions on where to download the required data files
+- Add automatic data download functionality where possible
+- Include sample/minimal datasets for testing
+- Document the data file structure and format requirements

 **Accessing the Database:**